 The final-initial isomorphism, and its use for implementing arbitrary pattern-matching operations on tagless-final terms.

 Ralf Hinze, in Part 7 of his Spring School course, has derived this `initial-final' isomorphism rigorously, generally and elegantly from the point of view of Category Theory.
 In the first-order case, both `initial' and `final' are the left and the right views to the same Initial Algebra.
-The `final' view is, in the first-order case, ordinary Church encoding.
+The `final' view is, in the first-order case, the ordinary Boehm-Berarducci encoding.

 IntroHOT.hs [3K]